ASCP BOC eLinks for Program Directors

-Electronic transcripts will be downloaded within 15 business days.
-However, it may take up to 45 business days after download for transcripts to be reviewed and processed.
-Please remind your students not to submit duplicate documents or email before this time has elapsed.
+Please remind your students not to submit duplicate documents before this time has elapsed.
 Once submitted, students’ documents are in queue for staff review and action.

-Please note that ASCP Customer Relations will not be able to provide information regarding the status of submitted documents, including transcripts.
+The timelines above only apply to transcripts that are submitted correctly.
+For complete information, visit the ASCP BOC website and see “Submitting Transcripts” and “Was My Transcript Submitted Correctly?”
+Please note that ASCP Customer Relations will not be able to provide information regarding the status of submitted transcripts.

-Important note for Histotechnology Program Directors: Students who complete a NAACLS accredited HT program, and apply for the HT(ASCP) examination under Route 1, do NOT need to submit any transcripts to the ASCP BOC.
+Important note for Histotechnology Program Directors: Students who complete a NAACLS accredited HT program, and apply for the HT(ASCP) examination under Route 1, do NOT need to submit a transcript to the ASCP BOC.
 Route 1 requires only completion of your program, which you verify through the EEV.
 If you have any questions, please email us at PDInfo@ascp.org.

 Did you know your students can view the status of their application at any time?

 Upon initial submission, an applicant receives a confirmation email and their application is put into “Received” status.
 At any time, an applicant can log in to their ASCP account and view the status of their application.

 After all supporting documents have been reviewed, any deficiencies will be identified.
 Any time the status of an application is changed, the applicant receives notification to log in to their ASCP account for specific details and next steps.

 The ASCP Board of Certification (BOC) and the American Society of Clinical Laboratory Science (ASCLS) with the support of the ASCP BOC sponsoring and participating societies collaborated to write the position paper Standardizing the Professional Title of Medical Laboratory Scientists The paper serves to address the inconsistency of professional nomenclature and the impact this has had on the profession.